JesusGR4/instapybot/README.md

 Instagram bot for making multiple needs true.
 Python developed.

-In this first development, we are going to develop a basics administration's panel where users can link Instagram accounts they need and make an singular strategy by account.
+In this first development, we are going to develop a basics administration's panel where users can link Instagram accounts they need and make a singular strategies by account.

 Requirements as anonymous
 -------------------------